pusher/docs/docs/channels/using_channels/private-channels.md

 Private channels should be used when access to the channel needs to be restricted in some way.
 In order for a user to subscribe to a private channel permission must be authorized.
 The authorization occurs via a HTTP Request to a configurable authorization url when the `subscribe` method is called with a `private-` channel name.
 In the JavaScript client library the HTTP Request is executed via AJAX (see [Authorizing Users](/docs/channels/server_api/authorizing-users)).

 > - Private channels must be prefixed with `private-`.
 See [channel naming conventions](/docs/channels/using_channels/channels#channel-naming-conventions)
-> - Private channel subscriptions must be authenticated.
-See [Authenticating Users](/docs/channels/server_api/authenticating-users)
+> - Private channel subscriptions must be authorized.
+See [Authorizing Users](/docs/channels/server_api/authorizing-users)

 ## Subscribe